 Needs assessment or evaluation data gathered to provide information to persons outside the Augsburg community.

-The following types of activities are not intended to fall under this policy:
+The following list provides some examples of types of research which are not intended to fall under this policy:

 Non-intrusive observation of subjects in public settings.